recastnavigation/recastnavigation/README.md

 vcpkg install recast
 ```

-## Contributing
+## Contribute

-See the [Contributing document](CONTRIBUTING.md) for guidelines for making contributions.
+Check out the [Project Roadmap](Roadmap.md) to see what features and functionality you might be able to help with, and the [Contributing doc](CONTRIBUTING.md) for guidance on making contributions.

 ## Discuss